tmy-datamesa/tmy-datamesa/README.md

 # Hi there, I'm Tümay! 👋

-*I build intelligent systems with deliberate intent.*
+*I design AI systems by starting from the problem, not the model.*

 I am an independent researcher, builder, and system designer.
 My background is not a straight line—it's an intersection.
 I hold an **MBA and an MSc in Construction Management**, and my career spans **civil engineering, financial risk analytics, underwriting, and applied AI**.